 Its lightweight architecture was created to improve existing software development procedures that were more complex and involved much documentation.
 The founders made these processes faster and built a more efficient teamwork approach.
 The Agile Manifesto is a software development methodology that substitutes traditional software development approaches.

-The Agile Manifesto is a manifesto that lists four essential ideals and 12 principles that software engineers should follow to drive their work.
+The Agile Manifesto is a manifesto that lists four essential ideals.
+Twelve principles that software engineers should follow to drive their work.
 Dedicated to incremental development, the Agile software development approach is built by focusing on small increments and phases of development.
 Following brief intervals of labor, the strategy provides users with new software versions or releases.
 Sprints are the names given to those short times of sprints.

-The agile manifesto approach is the traditional waterfall methodology to software development, in which developers collect the needs and desires of users before building the software all at once.
+The agile manifesto approach is the traditional waterfall methodology for software development.
+Developers collect users’ needs and desires before building the software all at once.
 The finished project is delivered at the end of the cycle using established techniques.

 - Satisfying clients through early and frequent delivery of valuable work.

 - Breaking down extensive activities into smaller, more manageable ones.

 - Recognizing that self-organized teams produce the best results.

 - Trusting motivated employees to complete the task by providing the atmosphere and support they require.

 - Developing mechanisms that encourage long-term efforts.